The AIDA-TNG project: 3D halo shapes

 {Received \textit{today}; Accepted \textit{tomorrow}: {\underline{we wish all referee reports were this fast!}} Published \textit{when the Universe allows}.}

 \abstract {The shapes of dark matter halos can be used to constrain the fundamental properties of dark matter.
-In standard Cold Dark Matter (CDM) cosmologies, halos are typically triaxial, with a preference for prolate configurations, particularly at low masses and high redshift.} {We focus on the characterization of total matter 3D shape in alternative dark matter models, such as Self-Interacting Dark Matter (SIDM) and Warm Dark Matter (WDM).
-These scenarios predict different structural properties due to collisional effects or the suppression of small-scale power.} {We measure the different halo component shapes -- dark matter, stars and gas -- at various radii from the center in the AIDA-TNG (Alternative Interacting Dark Matter and Astrophysics – TNG), which is a suite of high-resolution cosmological simulations built upon the IllustrisTNG framework.
+In standard Cold Dark Matter (CDM) cosmologies, halos are typically triaxial, with a preference for prolate configurations; however, including the full baryonic physics tends to make them more oblate.} {We focus on the characterization of total matter 3D shape in alternative dark matter models, such as Self-Interacting Dark Matter (SIDM) and Warm Dark Matter (WDM).
+These scenarios predict different structural properties due to collisional effects or the suppression of small-scale power.} {We measure the different halo component shapes -- dark matter, stars, and gas -- at various radii from the center in the AIDA-TNG (Alternative Interacting Dark Matter and Astrophysics – TNG), which is a suite of high-resolution cosmological simulations built upon the IllustrisTNG framework.
 The intent is to systematically study how different dark matter models -- specifically, SIDM and WDM -- affect galaxy formation and the structure of dark matter halos, when realistic baryonic physics is also included.} {SIDM models tend to produce rounder and more isotropic halos, especially in the inner regions, as a result of momentum exchange between dark matter particles.
-WDM halos are also slightly more spherical than their CDM counterparts, and are typically less concentrated.
-In all cases, the inclusion of self-consistent baryonic physics makes the central regions of all halos rounder, while still revealing clear distinctions among the various dark matter models.} {The general framework presented in this work, based on the 3D halo shape, can be useful to interpret multi-wavelength data analyses of galaxies and clusters.} \keywords{dark matter -- cosmology -- hydrodynamical simulations -- halo properties \& shapes }
+Group and cluster-size WDM halos are also slightly more spherical than their CDM counterparts.
+In all cases, the inclusion of self-consistent baryonic physics makes the central regions of all halos rounder, while still revealing clear distinctions among the various dark matter models, mainly valid for the self-interacting ones.} {The general framework presented in this work, based on the 3D halo shape, can be useful to interpret multi-wavelength data analyses of galaxies and clusters.} \keywords{dark matter -- cosmology -- hydrodynamical simulations -- halo properties \& shapes }